MYRSGRAL/AutoRecyclerClenaer/README.md

 # AutoRecyclerClenaer
-The program for auto-cleaning of the car cleaning basket
+The program for auto-cleaning of the windows cleaning basket